keeo8/CovidSpread/README.md

 (models in the NetLogo Models Library and elsewhere which are of related interest)

 ## CREDITS AND REFERENCES
-This code was created my Manuel Fors and Sartaj Singh Students on Campus offered me insight on how they went about their days.
+This code was created by Manuel Fors
+Students on Campus offered me insight on how they went about their days.
 The Middlebury Campus map came from https://www.middlebury.edu/system/files/media/middlebury%20campus%20map%202022.pdf.
 Ideas of the model were roughly based off of "High-Resolution Agent-Based Modeling of COVID-19 Spreading in a Small Town" by Truzkowska et al. "https://onlinelibrary.wiley.com/doi/10.1002/adts.202000277 such as having specific areas designated definitely with different functions.